 * – We used backfin, and it was fine.
 Lump is the most expensive and not necessary.

 Pre-heat oven to 350º – par bake your crust for 3 minutes.
 We used Pillsbury pie dough and it worked out great.
 We did spray the pie pans with Pam spray to keep the crust from sticking.

 Combine eggs, flour, mayonnaise and milk, mix well.
 Add remainder of the ingredients (except crab meat) and mix well.

 Fold in crab meat and try not to separate the lumps of crab meat too much.
 Pour into 2 separate pie crusts, sprinkle with additional Old Bay Seasoning.

-Bake at 350º for 50 minutes or until knife comes out clean.
+Bake at 350º for 50 minutes or until knife comes out clean you could use a boning knife for this, read more about boning knife online.
 (Check at about 40 minutes to avoid burning, since ovens vary)

 Baked in your favorite pie crust, with a simple list of ingredients, Crab Pie is astoundingly delicious.
 Think crab cake meets quiche.
 Spend the 90 minutes or so it takes to make (from start to finish), and you will be glad you did.
 After all, it’s crab.
 It’s pie.
 It’s a winner!

 UPDATE: 01/07/14 Click here for a PDF Printable Version